YDIB11/Swissdata/index.markdown

     <div class="sdx-embed-card" data-animate="fade-up">
       <div class="sdx-embed-head">
-        <h4 class="sdx-embed-title">Plot Read: Appleâ€™s Slow Recognition</h4>
+        <h4 class="sdx-embed-title">Plot Read: Apple's Slow Recognition</h4>
         <span class="sdx-embed-kicker">Key takeaway</span>
       </div>
       <div class="sdx-embed-body">
         <p style="margin: 0; color: rgba(232, 237, 255, 0.9); line-height: 1.55;">
           When we step back and compare all eight Apple events together, a consistent pattern emerges.
-The chart overlays each innovation from iPod to Vision Pro across the same Â±30 trading-day window, showing how the market absorbed the news over time.
+The chart overlays each innovation from iPod to Vision Pro across the same &plusmn;30 trading-day window, showing how the market absorbed the news over time.
         </p>
         <p style="margin: 0.85rem 0 0; color: rgba(232, 237, 255, 0.9); line-height: 1.55;">
           Day-0 reactions are all over the place: some dip, some barely move, a few jump.
 But the follow-through is the story.
 Over the next weeks, every curve trends upward and finishes the 30-day window positive.